 The Blue Flash Nebula occupies an area 1′.2 in size.
 The nebula’s structure consists of an internal shell with an angular size of 47” by 34” and extensions along the main axis that are conical in shape.

-NGC 6905 can be seen in 4-inch telescopes under extremely good viewing conditions, but is better observed in larger telescopes.
+NGC 6905 can be seen in 4-inch telescopes under exceptionally good viewing conditions, but is better observed in larger telescopes.
 The nebula lies close to the border between Delphinus and Vulpecula, near the tip of Sagitta constellation.
 It is situated in a dense field of stars and framed by a trapezoid of 11th magnitude and fainter stars.
 In 10-inch telescopes, the nebula appears bright, large and oblong in shape, with well-defined edges.
 The best time of year to observe it from northern latitudes is in the summer, when Delphinus is high overhead in the evening.

 The Blue Flash Nebula was discovered by William Herschel on September 16, 1784.
 The nickname Blue Flash is believed to have been first used by John Mallas, an amateur astronomer who wrote a series of articles about planetary nebulae in The Review of Popular Astronomy in the 1960s.